 enhancing education

-This study endeavors to identify different learning styles and infuse design elements into the curriculum in the form of activities that are embedded with trans-disciplinary connects across classes and core subject groups.
-The proposed study is designed to compel the teacher to facilitate learning through layered individual observations and reflections by the learner.
+This research study aims to identify different learning styles and infuse design elements into the curriculum in the form of activities that are embedded with trans-disciplinary connects across classes and core subject groups.
+The study is designed to compel the teacher to facilitate learning through layered individual observations and reflections by the learner.

 Cover Image by Robo Wunderkind